nikolaussucher/biology-text/basic_chemistry.rmd

 Water is one of the two official names for the chemical compound H~2~O; it is also the liquid phase of H~2~O. The other two common states of matter of water are the solid phase, ice, and the gaseous phase, water vapor or steam.
 The addition or removal of heat can cause phase transitions: freezing (water to ice), melting (ice to water), vaporization (water to vapor), condensation (vapor to water), sublimation (ice to vapor) and deposition (vapor to ice).

 Water differs from most liquids in that it becomes less dense as it freezes.
-In 1 atm pressure, it reaches its maximum density of 1,000 kg/m3 (62.43 lb/cu ft) at 3.98 °C (39.16 °F).
+In 1 atm pressure, it reaches its maximum density of 1,000 kg/m^3^ (62.43 lb/cu ft) at 3.98 °C (39.16 °F).
 The density of ice is 917 kg/m3 (57.25 lb/cu ft), an expansion of 9%.
-This expansion can exert enormous pressure, bursting pipes and cracking rocks (see Frost weathering).
+This expansion can exert enormous pressure, bursting pipes and cracking rocks.

 In a lake or ocean, water at 4 °C sinks to the bottom and ice forms on the surface, floating on the liquid water.
 This ice insulates the water below, preventing it from freezing solid.
 Without this protection, most aquatic organisms would perish during the winter.

 At a pressure of one atmosphere (atm), ice melts or water freezes at 0 °C (32 °F) and water boils or vapor condenses at 100 °C (212 °F).
-However, even below the boiling point, water can change to vapor at its surface by evaporation (vaporization throughout the liquid is known as boiling).
-Sublimation and deposition also occur on surfaces.
-For example, frost is deposited on cold surfaces while snowflakes form by deposition on an aerosol particle or ice nucleus.
-In the process of freeze-drying, a food is frozen and then stored at low pressure so the ice on its surface sublimates.

 In a water molecule, the hydrogen atoms form a 104.5° angle with the oxygen atom.
 The hydrogen atoms are close to two corners of a tetrahedron centered on the oxygen.
 At the other two corners are lone pairs of valence electrons that do not participate in the bonding.
 In a perfect tetrahedron, the atoms would form a 109.5° angle, but the repulsion between the lone pairs is greater than the repulsion between the hydrogen atoms.